-I am an Associate Professor of Political Science (Political Economy) at Duke University.
+I am a Professor of Political Science (Political Economy) at Duke University.
 My work focuses on different aspects of the political economy of inequality and redistribution.

 I have paid particular attention to the territorial dimension of distributive conflicts, trying to understand why some political unions redistribute more than others around the world.
 A second line of work focuses on the origins of the fiscal capacity of the state and its implications for distributive politics today.
 Within this line of inquiry, I am particularly interested in the causes and consequences of different tax structures across space and time.
 I also have a long standing interest in the linkages between economic and political inequalities, particularly focused on the political economy of electoral turnout.
 Finally, I have recently started a new project on the political determinants of income mobility.